-April will be my last month in Stuttgart, so an ending and a beginning as well.
+April was my last month in Stuttgart, so an ending and a beginning as well.
 I am happy this website was built in this city because it brought meaning to my last 2 years when I met great people, but in the same time experienced sometimes solitude.

 That was a bit dramatic.

 History time now and more fun facts below!